joelchrono12/joelchrono12.ml/_posts/2021-03-10-being-lazy-doing-nothing.md

 Anyways, once there, I only had to pay 105 pesos (around 6 USD) to get the needed parts and their installation, I felt like it was *extremely* cheap even for Mexican standards, I wonder how much it would cost in other countries.

-However, I had to walk back to my house, since I only had 100 pesos with me (oof), the goof thing is, I am actually pretty used to walking, and I enjoy it quite a lot.
+However, I had to walk back to my house, since I only had 100 pesos with me (oof), the good thing is, I am actually pretty used to walking, and I enjoy it quite a lot.
 So I came back home while listening some Daft Punk (RIP), took the money and went back since the bike would be ready in 30 minutes (basically I arrived at the right time!).

 So yeah, I went back home with a pretty epic fixed bicycle.
 It felt quite nice, because it had been a while since I tried a functional bike, and it was a lot of fun.